hashicorp/packer/website/source/docs/builders/azure.html.md

 -   `temp_compute_name` (string) temporary name assigned to the VM.
 If this value is not set, a random value will be assigned.
 Knowing the resource group and VM name allows one to execute commands to update the VM during a Packer build, e.g. attach a resource disk to the VM.

--   `temp_resource_group_name` (string) name assigned to the temporary resource group created during the build.
-If this value is not set, a random value will be assigned.
-This resource group is deleted at the end of the build.
-Cannot be used together with `build_resource_group_name`.

 -   `tenant_id` (string) The account identifier with which your `client_id` and `subscription_id` are associated.
 If not specified, `tenant_id` will be looked up using `subscription_id`.